John THOMAS wife Susannah , & 2 children arrived at Timaru on the "Merope" in 1875.

 Son William was 19 months old.
 Whether any ancestors in Wales were interested in music is unknown.

 William's future wife Elizabeth NECKLEN (2.7 y.o.) was also on the Merope.
 The NECKLEN family was into music.

 After marrying Elizabeth NECKLEN in 1899, William Thomas was a member of the Timaru Salvation Army Band. (left) with the bass drum. c.1900

 William & Elizabeth were also members of a Timaru orchestra (William at right rear, Elizabeth with Mandolin front seated).
 Also present is son Victor (second from left standing in middle row, with wife Gert) and Elizabeth's sister Rose (middle seated on floor) c.1927

-Elizabeth's eldest brother Henry Joseph (Harry) NECKLEN a member of the Timaru Garrison Band, won the Euphonium Solo at the 1894 Invercargill Contest, age 25.
+Elizabeth's eldest brother Henry Joseph (Harry) NECKLEN 1869-1939 was a member of the Timaru Garrison Band, won the Euphonium Solo at the 1894 Invercargill Contest, age 25.

 The South Canterbury Regiment Timaru Garrison competed at the 1920 Ballarat (Australia) contest, and Harry won the Australasian Euphonium championship, winning 2 Alabaster vases (now in the South Canterbury Museum).